New Business Plan with pre-paid participants! Get your participants now and save money and time.

-In Website Testing, the respondents try to complete a set of tasks that you give to them.
 In this help, we'll discuss how to use the Tasks tab to:

 - Create tasks for your respondents to fulfill